Walter Clayton Jr.

 From - 2025, To - Present

-Walter Marterry Clayton Jr. is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Walter Marterry Clayton Jr. is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Iona Gaels and the Florida Gators.
-With Florida, Clayton was a consensus first-team All-American in 2025 and was named the Final Four Most Outstanding Player after leading Florida to a national championship victory.
+With Florida, Clayton was a consensus first-team All-American in 2025 and was named the Final Four Most Outstanding Player (MOP) after leading Florida to a national championship victory.
+Standing 6 feet 4 inches tall, Clayton plays both point guard and shooting guard and is regarded as one of the most accomplished college players of his class.

 Early Life and Background